-Plastic Credit: A verified plastic offset, a transactable environmental tool representing a unit of weight, typically 1 kilogram, of plastic waste.
+Plastic Credit: A verified plastic offset, a transactable environmental tool representing a unit of weight, typically 1,000 kilogram or 1 ton, of plastic waste.

 Plastic Footprint: the amount of plastic emitted into the environment as a result of the activities of a business throughout its value chain.
 This includes plastics emitted through manufacture, distribution, promotion and sale of its product or service, as well as general and administrative functions.
 This represents an inventory, in units of mass (kg or metric ton) of plastic waste.

-Plastic Offsetting: The act of compensating for plastic waste that enters the environment.
+Plastic Offsetting: The act of compensating for plastic waste.

 Processors: A facility that receives, treats or converts post-consumer plastic waste into other useful forms through material or energy recovery

 Verification: Independent evaluation conducted by any qualified third party/ies to check that the quality of input data, plastic footprint assessment, or that the use of a Plastic Neutral badge

 meets the requirements of a Plastic Neutral certification and is in line with the approach and